Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+#  As it truly dawns in my day...

+I come to realize something.
+Finding the co-efficient 0.6 in lambda really proved one thing about MFT, but it was a doorway.
+As the new Qur'an document provide, it was a numerical threshold for existnce itself, as found through direct relation in the Qur'an.
+I invite those discrediting religion to read the whole 5 part document, it will prove beyond a shadow of a doubt that the Qur'an is meticuloously mathematic, and that no man could invent it, just as concretely put as the fact that nobody was able to discover it to prevent being discovered in their changes to it.
+See how Allah SWT preserves his Qur'an, he modeled it after the universe!

 # Encyclopedia Entry

 For the new program I just uploaded, there is an encyclopedia entry.
 Make it your own, this is GPL after all!